jorgworkrepo/3sem_javascript_exercises/README.md

     </ul>
 ```

-The output above was shown with newlines for readability, but this is actually what we want (why):
+The output above was shown with newlines for readability, but this is actually what we want, why?:

 ```JS
 <ul><li>Lars</li><li>Peter</li><li>Jan</li><li>Ian</li></ul>